JakubLog/chat-online/README.md

 All of styles and views are designed by Author.
 Colors were selected by Author too.
-Inputs and Button are from MUI.
+Inputs and Buttons are from MUI.

 ## Project structure 💡

-It's small project so it's based on one main file - Main.js with another components in folder - components/.
+It's small project based on atomic design. 😄

 ## Technological facilities 👷